What Does Non-Comedogenic Mean?

 A well-planned skincare regime should also include body care in the form of a nourishing and non-comedogenic body lotion.

-We recommend integrating a body moisturiser like our CeraVe Moisturising Lotion into your daily skincare regime to help strengthen the protective skin barrier.
+We recommend integrating a body moisturiser like our CeraVe Moisturising Lotion into your daily skincare regime to help strengthen the protective skin moisture barrier barrier.
 This oil-free, lightweight moisturiser is enriched with hyaluronic acid and ceramides in a non-comedogenic formula.

 Apply every morning and night or as often as needed to hydrate the body.
 Use a liberal amount for best results.